airayzing/Help-Docs-v2/product-guides-and-training/must-know-how-of-tropitech/manage-and-use-custom-attributes.md

 [call-external-apis-in-your-chat-flows.md](call-external-apis-in-your-chat-flows.md)
 {% endcontent-ref %}

 And that's it!
-You've successfully created a custom attribute in m1Bot.
+You've successfully created a custom attribute in tropitech.
 This attribute can now be used to personalize interactions, segment users, and enhance the overall chatbot experience.